Jump to ↓

 Increased Employee Productivity

-Without the need to look up answers manually or come up with their own strategies, staff members will be able to handle more inquiries and resolve issues faster.
-This means more efficient resolutions, happier customers, and a lower cost per contact rate.
+Without the need to look up answers manually or come up with their own strategies, staff members can handle more inquiries and resolve issues faster.
+Having access to customer data reduces the sales cycle by 8-14%.[*] This leads to more efficient resolutions, happier customers, and a lower cost per contact rate.

 Auto attendants and IVR similarly eliminate the need for agents to waste time transferring calls, freeing them up for more productive tasks.